-Smart Storm Water Management
+Smart Stormwater Management

 Better Roof Durability

 Think of a green roof as a shield for your roofing material.
-It makes sense when you consider that the lifespan of a roof is determined by the materials used to construct and those materials' ability to withstand UV light, the contraction and expansion that naturally occurs with temperature changes and damage by wind or storms.
+It makes sense when you consider that the lifespan of a roof is determined by the materials used to construct it and those materials' ability to withstand UV light, the contraction and expansion that naturally occurs with temperature changes, and damage by wind or storms.
 By installing a green roof over your roofing system, you're protecting it from the elements.

 Summer and Winter Insulation

 During the hotter months, green roofs offer insulation against the heat.
 This is because green roofs release moisture as part of the natural evaporation and transpiration that occurs with the roof's plant medium.
-Think of it like a large "swamp cooler" pad draped across the roof, easing the heat and helping reduce AC costs.
+Think of it like a large "swamp cooler" pad draped across the roof, easing the heat and helping reduce air conditioning costs.
 During colder months, green roofs absorb heat from the air, keeping the building warmer and helping to lower heating costs.

 Urban Heat Island Mitigation

 Developed cities have their own climate and it's generally warmer than the less developed surrounding areas.
 This is called the urban heat island effect.
-Green roofs help mitigate this effect with their inherent evapo-transpiration capacity.
-In other words, the natural processes that take place in the roof's plant material offer a cooling effect on the ambient outdoor temperatures.
+Green roofs help mitigate this effect with its inherent evapo-transpiration capacity.
+In other words, the natural processes which take place in the roof's plant material offer a cooling effect on the ambient outdoor temperatures.
 In combination with tree- and plant-filled landscaping, a green roof can greatly help reduce urban island effect, making today's increasingly hotter summers more bearable for all.

 With every new building and development, we're eliminating our natural environment and with it go plant and animal life, as well as the soil matrix, essential to the overall health of the environment.
-By planting a green roof, you're enabling beneficial animals and insects to do their jobs, pollinating food crops, controlling pest populations, dispersing seeds or just making our day more wonderful with their presence.
+By planting a green roof, you're enabling beneficial animals and insects to do their jobs, pollinating food crops, controlling pest populations, dispersing seeds, or just making our day more wonderful with their presence.
 Carefully selected plant material for your green roof can help recreate lost natural environments and support biodiversity.